-If you lease a commercial property to operate your business, circumstances may arise where you need to transfer the lease.
-A tenant transfers (also known as assignment) a commercial lease to another party (the assignee) before the end of a lease term where the tenant:
+If you lease a commercial or retail property to operate your business, circumstances may arise where you need to transfer the lease.
+A tenant transfers (also known as assignment) a commercial or retail lease to another party (the assignee) before the end of a lease term where the tenant:

 Seek your landlord’s consent